 It’s nice to have that peace of mind, knowing you can count on Dr. Gleave and our team when seconds matter.
 But ideally, you wouldn’t have to deal with a dental emergency, right?

 Let’s try to avoid them, shall we?
 Here are two common emergencies we see, especially this time of year, and how you can try to prevent them from spoiling your holiday fun!

 It’s not unusual for trick-or-treaters to run ahead of mom and dad during their quest for candy in the dark of night.
 Despite lampposts, flashlights, and porch lights, tripping over curbs, sidewalks, and porch steps is a real hazard on Halloween night.
 This is especially true if a child’s costume impairs their movement in any way.

 Tripping and falling always poses the risk for knocking out a tooth.
 This definitely falls under the category of a dental emergency!
 If it happens, you can call our Salt Lake City dental office for guidance.
+For those with little monsters in Arizona who need to see a dentist urgently, don’t hesitate to contact the team at Foothills Family Dentistry and get some advice.
 But you’d rather not have to go through this at all, right?

 To avoid this, sit down as a family before you go trick-or-treating and lay down some ground rules for safe travels.
 Make sure they know to stay close to you so you can safely light their path with a flashlight as they hop from house to house.

 Trick-or-treating can also lead to chipped, cracked, or broken teeth simply because of hard candy.
 We always recommend avoiding hard candy if you can.
 That’s because anything that contains a lot of sugar that lingers in your mouth for a long time only gives bacteria the chance to feed on it and cause decay and cavities.